Reviewed by: HU Medical Review Board | Last reviewed: June 2023 | Last updated: October 2023

-Nucala is a medicine for patients with asthma who continue to have severe asthma attacks, despite taking all of their other currently prescribed asthma medications.
-It is an add-on maintenance drug, which means that it is taken regularly and in addition to other medications to help prevent asthma attacks.
-Nucala is approved by the United States Food and Drug Administration (FDA) for treating patients with severe eosinophilic asthma who are aged 6 years and over.
-Nucala has also been approved to treat eosinophilic granulomatosis with polyangiitis (EGPA), a rare asthmatic condition.1
+Nucala (mepolizumab) is a medicine for people ages 6 and older with asthma who continue to have severe asthma attacks despite taking all of their other currently prescribed asthma medicines.
+It is an add-on maintenance drug, which means that it is taken regularly along with other medicines to help prevent asthma attacks.1

 How does Nucala work?

-Monoclonal antibodies are created in a laboratory to bind to specific substances in the body.
-Nucala contains mepolizumab, a monoclonal antibody that targets interleukin-5.
-Interleukin-5 is a chemical messenger that triggers the release of a certain type of white blood cell (called eosinophils) in the bloodstream.
-Eosinophils are known to be linked to the development of asthma.
-By blocking the release of eosinophils, Nucala can reduce the inflammation in the airways that can trigger an asthma attack.2,3
+Nucala contains mepolizumab, which is a monoclonal antibody that targets interleukin-5.
+Interleukin-5 is a chemical messenger that triggers the release of a certain type of white blood cell (eosinophils) in the bloodstream.
+Eosinophils are linked to the development of asthma.
+By blocking the release of eosinophils, Nucala can reduce the inflammation in the airways that can trigger an asthma attack.1

 - Back pain

-A small number of people treated with Nucala develop shingles due to an infection called Herpes Zoster.1
+A small number of people treated with Nucala develop shingles due to an infection called Herpes Zoster.
+Your doctor may recommend getting the shingles vaccine before starting treatment with Nucala.1

-For information on Nucala, read the full prescribing information.
+For more information, read the full prescribing information of Nucala.